The Best Time Travel Movies And How To Stream Or Rent Them Online

 The Time Traveler's Wife (2009)

-I said before time travel is a privilege that should not be taken lightly, but what if you had no choice in how you used it?
-Such is the case for Henry (Eric Bana), whose ability to travel through time is involuntary, never knowing what time he will leap to next or when, which creates a strain in his marriage to Clare, played by Rachel McAdams in her second appearance on this list.
+I said before that time travel is a privilege that should not be taken lightly, but what if you had no choice in how you used it?
+Such is the case for Henry (Eric Bana), whose ability to travel through time is involuntary, never knowing what time he will leap to next or when, which creates a strain on his marriage to Clare, played by Rachel McAdams in her second appearance on this list.
 The Time Traveler's Wife is a cleverly imaginative, aspiringly romantic, and heartbreaking drama that convinces you that time travel is not all it is cracked up to be.

+Stream The Time Traveler’s Wife on HBO Max (opens in new tab).

+Rent or buy The Time Traveler’s Wife on Amazon (opens in new tab).

 The Butterfly Effect (2004)

-With a few exceptions I have already mentioned, Hollywood tends to make time travel look pretty fun, but if there was ever a movie that would officially make you fear time travel altogether, it would probably be this one.
-In one of Ashton Kutcher's first lead roles in a drama, the That '70s Show star plays a man whose attempts to improve his and his friends' lives with his newfound ability to travel to the past results in increasingly horrific circumstances each time.
-Inspired by the chaos theory, The Butterfly Effect posits the idea that changing just one element of your past will affect everything about your future, so you better choose wisely.
+With a few exceptions I have already mentioned, Hollywood tends to make time travel look pretty fun, but if there was ever a movie that would officially make you fear such a power, it would be this one.
+In one of Ashton Kutcher's first lead roles in a drama, the former That '70s Show cast member plays a man whose attempts to improve his and his friends' lives with his newfound ability to travel to the past results in increasingly horrific circumstances each time.
+Inspired by chaos theory, The Butterfly Effect posits the idea that changing just one element of your past will affect everything about your future, so you better choose wisely.

 Avengers: Endgame (2019)

 Remember earlier when I said that no time travel movie can avoid comparisons to Back to the Future?
-Well, this epic comic book movie blockbuster is just about the most potent example of that as it is just as much a tribute to the pop culture influence of that film, with the Avengers using time travel to reverse the cataclysmic effects of Thanos' (Josh Brolin) Infinity Gauntlet snap, as it is a celebration of the 21 MCU films to come before it.
-Not to mention, Avengers: Endgame does stand out among other time travel films by positing a theory of the matter unlike most.
+Well, this epic comic book movie blockbuster (and one of the best superhero movies ever) is just about the most potent example of that as it is just as much a tribute to the pop culture influence of that film, with the Avengers using time travel to reverse the cataclysmic effects of Thanos' (Josh Brolin) snap, as it is a celebration of the 21 MCU films to come before it.
+Not to mention, Avengers: Endgame does stand out among other time travel films by positing a unique theory on the matter.

 So, did we cover all of your favorite time travel movies, or should we go back and try again?
-Let us know in the comments and be sure to check back for more streaming and renting recommendations here on CinemaBlend.